|

 MEICAL:

-Welsh form of Michael, meaning "who is like God?"
+(English Michael), meaning "who is like God?"

 MEIRION:

-Welsh form of Roman Marianus, meaning
+Welsh form of Roman Latin Marianus, meaning

 "like Marius."